watanabe3tipapa/mintlify-docs/README.md

 * Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.

-* Page loads as a 404 - Make sure you are running in a folder with `mint.jso`
+* Page loads as a 404 - Make sure you are running in a folder with `mint.json`

+---